CodeJoshCode/lrnr2/README.md

 # lrnr2
-lrnr but with all the things we've learned as professionals

-# lrnr2
-lrnr but with all the things we've learned as professionals
+lrnr but with all the things we've learned as professional

 # Goals for project improvements
 1. Improve implementation generally